 St. Leo’s Mosaic Christ

 Years ago, more than I like to remember now, I had a most inspiring design teacher in college.
-She was from Persia (Iran), had trained and worked in Paris, and she was a delight!
-I remember her constant admonitions to always have a pencil and notebook along to make a quick sketch of things we see everyday.
+She was from Persia (Iran), had trained and worked in Paris, and was delighted!
+I remember her constant admonitions to always have a pencil and notebook along to make a quick sketch of things we see every day.
 “The world is filled with beauty and inspiration.
 We only have to see and look for it in the unexpected details of life.”
-Now, I admit that I was never very good at having said sketch book along, and worse yet, remembering to pull it out when I saw something lovely.
+Now, I admit that I was never very good at having said sketchbook along, and worse yet, remembering to pull it out when I saw something lovely.
 But as is often the case, the lessons we fail to heed in youth, we learn to treasure with the passing years of experience.

 And of course, this caught my attention.
 Who could miss this?
 It is a lovely mosaic of Christ holding a book with the words “Ego Dominus Et Magister.”
 From a design standpoint, there are a few details in the mosaic that might provide interesting inspiration for some future design work.
 What might that be you may well ask?

 Let’s dig a little deeper, and look a little closer.
-There is the numbis with the cross and diamond border.
-Just imagine how beautifully that nimbus would translate in hand embroidered silk and gold threads.
+There is the number with the cross and diamond border.
+Just imagine how beautiful that nimbus would translate in hand-embroidered silk and gold threads.
 And the orphrey or colored band on Christ’s right shoulder is simple yet very nice.
 Don’t forget the lovely clouds filled with swirling movement.
-As I look at all of the wonderful details captured in this one photo, there is still more that catches my wondering eye.
+As I look at all of the wonderful details captured in this one photo, there is still more that catches my wandering eye.

 I am always on the lookout for anything that will translate into something simple, yet elegant, for use as liturgical hand embroidery designs or machine embroidery designs.
 This cross embroidery pattern would be a great beginner silk and gold work Ecclesiastical Embroidery Design.
 The lines are simple with uncomplicated spaces.
 This would work on a stole or, in the small size on a chalice veil or burse.
 A larger size would work as a Vesica for the back of a chasuble.
 It could also adorn the ends of a superfrontal or orphreys on a cope.

 This was a quick first pass on a design and I like it.
 But, it may not yet be finished.
-This St. Leo’s Cross Liturgical Embroidery Design* will most likely sit for a while, as other designs are worked on and then, at a later point, I will come back to it and see where it needs to go next.
-For this evening, it is a nice start.
+This St. Leo’s Cross Liturgical Embroidery Design* will most likely sit for a while, as other designs are worked on, and then, at a later point, I will come back to it and see where it needs to go next.
+This evening, it is a nice start.

 So, what do you think of playing the “Eye Spy Game” with details from a church visit?
 What details have you noted or been inspired by on a recent visit to a church?